smokefreefv/smokefreefv.github.io/index.md

 ## Summary

 Second-hand smoke jeopardizes the health, safety, and comfort of residents in our community.
-We are residents of Fairlington Villages requesting that the Board of Directors enact a policy that prohibits smoking within all units, patios, balconies, and common areas.
+We are residents of Fairlington Villages requesting that the Board of Directors enact a policy that prohibits smoking within all homes, patios, balconies, and common areas.

 [⬇️ How to support the effort](#how-to-support)

 ## Frequently Asked Questions

 **Wow, a smoking ban?
 Isn't that a bit harsh?**
-It's the only way to ensure that residents of Fairlington Villages can enjoy their homes, patios and balconies without second-hand smoke.
+It's the only way to ensure that residents of Fairlington Villages can enjoy their homes, patios, balconies, and common areas without second-hand smoke.
 [In a recent survey](files/survey-results.pdf), at least 61% of Fairlington Villages residents were open to a ban.

 **Would a smoking ban be legal?**
 Yes.
 In 2021, Virginia passed a law allowing a simple majority of any condo board to prohibit smoking within units and in common areas.
 It was codified as [§ 55.1-1960.1](https://law.lis.virginia.gov/vacode/title55.1/chapter19/section55.1-1960.1/).
 A press release describing the law [is available here](https://www.potomaclocal.com/2021/01/21/bill-to-allowing-virginia-landlords-to-ban-smoking-passes-house-heads-to-senate/).